 - Don’t start a business.
 Do you know how much time and money you’re going to waste?

 - Or the classic, don’t go outside because you might get eaten by a saber tooth tiger

 When the mind believes our survival is at risk, it’s on guard for what to fear.
 The way all humans combat fear is to find what we can control.
-This is the reason for the great toilet paper panic of spring 2020, and why there’s an instinct to consume constant news during a pandemic.
-Regardless of a global plague happening, the mind is constantly activating stories to keep us “safe.”
+This is the reason for the great toilet paper panic of Spring 2020, and why there’s an instinct to consume constant news during a pandemic.
+Regardless of a global plague, the mind is constantly activating stories to keep us “safe.”

 The mind is a storytelling machine of fear activated when faced with any difficult situation.